sanskrit/raw_etexts/mixed/ebhAratI-sampat/upaniShadaH/kAThakopaniShat/kaThopaniShat.md

 being said: Now, then, this earth is gross, developedas it is by (the principles of) sound, touch, colour,taste, and smell; and it is an object of perception toall the senses.
 So also is the body.
-Here a gradationof subtleness, pervasiveness, purity, permanence,etc. is noticed in water etc., through the eliminationof the attributes of smell etc., one by one, till onereaches [*ākāśa*](# "Earth is possessed of five qualities - smell, taste, colour, touch,and sound; water consists of the four qualities beginning fromtaste; fire of the next three; air of the next two; and space of thelast one.
-It is difficult to translate the word ākāśa.
-Vedāntasāradefines it as the element that provides space and has sound as itsquality.")(space).
+Here a gradationof subtleness, pervasiveness, purity, permanence,etc. is noticed in water etc., through the eliminationof the attributes of smell etc., one by one, till onereaches *ākāśa*[^32](space).
 Therefore, what need is thereto speak of the unsurpassable subtleness etc. of thatin which do not exist those attributes— beginningwith smell and ending with sound— that are thecauses of grossness.
 This is what the Upaniṣadshows:

+[^32]: "Earth is possessed of five qualities - smell, taste, colour, touch,and sound; water consists of the four qualities beginning fromtaste; fire of the next three; air of the next two; and space of thelast one.
+It is difficult to translate the word ākāśa.
+Vedāntasāradefines it as the element that provides space and has sound as itsquality."

 **अशब्दमस्पर्शमरूपमव्ययं
 तथाऽरसं नित्यमगन्धवच्च यत्।